FranckZeghers/FranckZeghers/README.md

 ## About me:

 💼 Former participant of the Cyber Bootcamp at BeCode.
-💻 Currently learning about application and web software security.
+💻 Currently learning about application and web software security at the ULB Research Department.

 ## Goals: